-What is Folin-Wu tube?
+What is the Folin-Wu tube?

 The modification of the Folin and Wu method for quantitative blood sugar determination used in this laboratory consists merely in:

-2. Introducing this variable factor, the amount of dilution, in the final formula for calculating the amount of dextrose in the unknown.
+- Introduce this variable factor, the amount of dilution, in the final formula for calculating the amount of dextrose in the unknown.

 - Working standard sugar solution: 2 mg per 2 ml of the above solution.

-- Alkaline copper solution:
+- An alkaline copper solution: